-The hydrological interpretations of the detected spatial patterns (Table 3) pointed to climate as the main control of the hydrological response in most classes (which is consistent with AI as the main control in Fig. 6).
+The hydrological interpretations of the detected spatial patterns (Table 3) pointed to climatology as the main control of the hydrological processes in most classes (which is consistent with AI as the main control in Fig. 6).
 This is highlighted by the notable influence of rainfall-driven river flow in clusters No 6, 7, 8 (Western and Northern Europe) throughout the year, and during winter in 4 (Southern and Eastern Europe).
-The latter region is most obviously strongly affected by evapotranspiration, while snow-dominated regimes with a spring melt season are characteristic for clusters No 1, 7, 9 and to some extent also No 5 and 10.
+The latter region is most obviously strongly affected by evapotranspiration, while snow-dominated regimes with a spring melt season are characteristic for clusters No 1, 7, 9 and to

+- some extent also No 5 and 10.
 These clusters are found in the Northern and mountainous parts of Europe.

-Regarding landscape influence, dampening effects of river flow response are found in clusters No 1 and 5, due to the presence of many waterbodies and vast flatland areas.
-Continuously strong baseflow is found in clusters No 9 and 11 through lateral flow, large catchment sizes or upstream mountainous areas.
-On the other hand, clusters No 7, 8 and 6b show fast response and low storage capacity, which could be attributed to their thin soils, high slopes or small catchment sizes.
+Regarding landscape influence, dampening effects of river flow response are found in clusters No 1 and 5, due to passage through many waterbodies and vast flatlands.
+Continuous supply to river flow is found in cluster No 9 and 11 through lateral flow, large contributing area or upstream mountainous areas.
+On the other hand, clusters No 7, 8 and 6b show fast response - 10 and low storage capacity, which could be attributed to thin soils, high slopes or small catchments.
 Impact from hydropower production was found in clusters No 1, 9, 10, which were all snow dominated but showed redistribution of water during the year due to regulation and in some cases influence of short-term regulation.
 It should be noted that this effect was visible although the gauges from most regulated rivers were already excluded from the study (section 2.1).
-Human alteration was also assumed to dominate the hydrological response in cluster No 4, where the hydrographs did not look natural and irrigated areas are large (Southern and Eastern Europe).

-Interestingly, some clusters were found to have similar flow signatures but for different reasons.
-For instance, the damping of peak flows in cluster No 5 could be caused by either the presence of water bodies (5b) or floodplains with a wider river channel (5a).

-The insight gained from this classification analysis varies across the different parts of the European continent as the classes correspond to different percentage of area (Table 3) and for some classes we learned more than for others.
-The classification highlighted distinct patterns for most of the classes, some of them showing several outstanding signatures or physiography (e.g No 1, 4, 7, 10), while others had signatures with more average magnitude (e.g. No 6 and 8).
-On the other hand, about 1/3 of the catchments, covering 39% of the studied area could not be interpreted hydrologically as they did not show similarities in flow signature values and showed only little similarity in catchment descriptors (within 30% percentile of agriculture, moraine and one geological feature, see Table 3).
-For this part of Europe, we need to search for other or more detailed data of catchment descriptors for understanding the physical controls.
+Human alteration was also assumed to dominate the hydrological processes in cluster No 4, where the - 15 hydrographs did not look natural and irrigation is high (Southern and Eastern Europe).
+Some clusters were found to have similar flow signatures for different reasons.
+For instance, the damping of peak flow in cluster No 5 could be caused by either water bodies (5b) or floodplains with a wider river channel (5a).
+Some clusters were easier to distinguish with many different characteristic signatures or physiography (e.g No 1, 4, 7, 10), while others do not have particular signatures that stand out in terms of their magnitude from the rest (e.g. No 6 and 8).
+Again, it should be - 20 recognized that 1/3 of the catchments (the class no. 3) could not be interpreted hydrologically as they did not show similarities in flow signature values and shared only few catchment descriptors (within 30% percentile of agriculture, moraine and one geological feature, see Table 3).

-Previous studies have noted that large-scale databases are connected with uncertainties and may sometimes even be disinformative at high resolution (Donnelly et al., 2012; Kauffeldt et al., 2013), which may be a reason for some of the weak statistical relationships and difficulties in catchment classification.
+Previous studies have noted that large-scale databases are connected with uncertainties and may sometimes even be disinformative at high resolution (Donnelly et al., 2012; Kauffeldt et al., 2013), which may be a reason for some weak

+25 statistical relationships and difficulties in catchment classification.
 European hydrology is also very much affected by human alteration, which is probably not fully covered by the descriptors.
 Hence, there is still need for further investigations to better understand hydrologic variability across Europe.